-If you set environment variables like your EDITOR
+If you set environment variables like your EDITOR in your .bashrc file

 that refer to commands that you expect to be available on the system, it’s